ziglibs/zgl/README.md

 # ZGL – Zig OpenGL Bindings

-This library provides a thin, type safe binding for OpenGL functions on top of `libepoxy`.
+This library provides a thin, type-safe binding for OpenGL on top of `libepoxy`.

 ## Example